shan-kmr/loop-news/README.md

-# Loop: Track All Moves in a Single Timeline
+# Loop: Track All Moves in a Single Timeline.
+Visit loopnow.co.

 A web application that provides a timeline view of news articles, with smart topic grouping and AI-powered summaries.